-There are several ways to perform autohypnosis, and it is worth trying a couple before deciding which technique works best for you.
+There are several ways how to hypnotize yourself, and it is worth trying a couple before deciding which technique works best for you.

-You can begin familiarizing yourself with self-hypnosis by listening to audios pre-recorded by a professional hypnotherapist.
-Pick a recognized authority in hypnotherapy - such as Marisa Peer, who is a world-renowned speaker, therapist, and bestselling author - and download their guided sessions.
+You can begin familiarizing yourself with the technique by listening to audios pre-recorded by a professional hypnotherapist.
+Pick a recognized authority in hypnotherapy – such as Marisa Peer, who is a world-renowned speaker, therapist, and bestselling author – and download their guided sessions.

 It will help you enter the desired state quicker, and without having to wonder if you are on target.
-Ideally, contact a licensed hypnotherapist that will make an audio recording that is custom-tailored to your specific needs.
+Ideally, contact a licensed hypnotherapist that will create a custom-tailored audio recording for your specific needs.

 Although self-hypnosis is not the same as meditation, they do intertwine in certain elements.
 You can try this technique as a second choice to guided sessions to gain more experience.